-The experts at Esthetix Dental Spa will be able to guide you carefully when it comes to deciding whether or not to get dental implants.
+Don’t be afraid to consult the staff at Esthetix Dental Spa.
+They will be able to guide you carefully when it comes to deciding whether or not to get dental implants.
 Ask about them when you call them at 212-795-9675.